Charm Mass Determination from QCD Charmonium Sum Rules at Order alpha_s^3: Charm Quark Mass Analysis for the First Moment

 Taking as an input

 which is the current world Bethke average~\cite{Bethke:2009jm} with a tripled uncertainty we obtain

 which represents, together with Eq.~(\ref{mcfinalalphas}), our final numerical result for the $\overline{\mbox{MS}}$ charm mass.
 Our result is in good agreement with other recent determinations of $\overline{m}_{c}(\overline{m}_{c})$.
 A summary of the numerical results is shown in Tab.~\ref{tab:comparison-alpha} and in Fig.~\ref{fig:comparison-alpha}.
-Compared to the analysis carried out in Refs.~\cite{Chetyrkin:2009fv,Kuhn:2007vp} our experimental uncertainty is larger by $5$~MeV and our perturbative uncertainty is a factor of $10$ larger.
+Compared to the analysis carried out in Refs.~\cite{Chetyrkin:2009fv,Kuhn:2007vp} our experimental uncertainty is larger by $2$~MeV and our perturbative uncertainty is larger by $17$~MeV, which is a factor of $10$ larger.
 Compared to Refs.~\cite{Chetyrkin:2006xg,Boughezal:2006px} the discrepancy in the perturbative error estimate is even larger.
-We note that the almost head on agreement in the central value of Refs.~\cite{Chetyrkin:2009fv,Kuhn:2007vp} is accidental, since the central value we obtain is based on a different perturbative expansion (iterative expansion in our work versus fixed-order expansion in theirs), on the way how the central value is defined (average of the lowest and highest values in our work versus value for $\mu=3$~GeV) and on a different central value for the experimental moment ($M_1^{\rm exp}=0.2138$ in our work versus $M_1^{\rm exp}=0.2166$ in theirs).
-Whereas our definition of the central value makes $\overline m_c$ smaller, our smaller value for $M_1^{\rm exp}$ makes it bigger by almost the same amount.
+Among the most recent high-precision determination of the charm mass based on ${\cal O}(\alpha_s^3)$ input from perturbative QCD, our analysis has the biggest error mainly due to our more appropriate treatment of perturbative uncertainties.